 What is The Sacred Valley in Peru? & Things To Do

-The Sacred Valley is a stretch of the (Vilcanota) Urubamba River Valley to the North-West of Cusco.
+The Sacred Valley Peru is a stretch of the (Vilcanota) Urubamba River Valley to the North-West of Cusco.
 At its South-Eastern end, closest to Cusco (Elevation: 3,400m), is the town of Pisac (2970 m) and at the North-Western extreme stands Ollantaytambo (2,790 m), which is furthest away from Cusco, but closest to Machu Picchu (2,430 m).

-Why is it Called Sacred Valley?
+Why is it Called Sacred Valley of The Incas?

 The reason why it was deemed sacred is because in Andean cosmovision, The Planet Earth is perceived as a Microcosm that mimics the Macrocosm of The Universe, and in that sense, they realised the Vilcanota river (Willqa Mayu or Sacred River) followed the trajectory of the River Snake (Amaru Mayu) / Milky Way.
 Thus making Willqa Mayu the twin, opposite and complementary sibling on Earth of the Amaru Mayu (Milky Way) in Heaven.